rshipp/python-appassure/README.md

 ![xml tag](http://i.imgur.com/HNsxslV.png)

 If there is no XML request body for a method, just press enter.
-You will not be prompted for request bodies for methods that use the `GET` HTTP verb.
+You will not be prompted for request bodies for methods that use the `GET` or `DELETE` HTTP verbs.

 If you wish to implement an interface manually, that is also possible.
 Just take a look at some of the existing interfaces to get an idea of